* Search out events they can have fun at?

-That’s what Fernie Pet Society has in mind as they plan a new dog park, scheduled to open with its first phase in July.
+That’s what the Fernie Pet Society has in mind as they plan a new dog park - the Fernie Railyard Dog Park.
 They even have an architect, Leslie Lowe, designing the entire area.
-Lowe’s belief, according to a Citylab article, is that a good dog park “replicates the experience of frolicking in the wide-open, ever-stimulating wild, making dogs feel at ease by placing them in a setting that feels naturally familiar.”
+Lowe’s believes that a good dog park “replicates the experience of frolicking in the wide-open, ever-stimulating wild, making dogs feel at ease by placing them in a setting that feels naturally familiar.”

 To make that happen, Fernie’s dog park will include a vegetated plaza, decorated walking paths; a weatherproof pavilion; a water park; and play area with tunnels, a slide, and climbing ramp.
 If you end up playing as much as your pup, no judgement here.

-Golden gives canines the chance to get competitive during their annual Canada Day Kicking Horse Country Dash.
-Starting and finishing in Golden’s “Spirit Square”, the timed 5k and 10k event utilizes the town’s Rotary Trail, which runs along the Kicking Horse River, through forested areas, and past Reflection Lake.
+Golden gives canines the chance to get competitive during their annual Canada Day Kicking Horse Country Dash in Golden, BC.
+Starting and finishing in Golden’s “Spirit Square”, the timed 5K and 10K event utilizes the town’s Rotary Trail, which runs along the Kicking Horse River, through forested areas and past Reflection Lake.

 Even if your pal hasn’t been training, they still love to stretch their legs; this race lets you both go at your own pace.
 “Run as an ambitious athlete or as a family,” says Ruth Hamilton of Golden’s Chamber of Commerce.

 RAILS TO TRAILS/OTHER TRAILS